godotengine/godot-docs/classes/class_colorpicker.rst

 - :ref:`PoolColorArray<class_PoolColorArray>` **get_presets** **(** **)** const

-Return the list of colors in the presets of the color picker.
+Returns the list of colors in the presets of the color picker.